 3. Vatnajökull & The Crystal Cave – Iceland

 Vatnajökull in Iceland is one of Europe’s largest glaciers, covering almost 8% of the country.
 In fact, it’s so vast that the glacial ice conceals mountains, valleys and even some active volcanoes – such as Bárðarbunga, which is the largest, and Grímsvötn which is the most active.
 The caves look different each year as the ice melts and reforms, however the deservedly famous Crystal Ice Cave is notorious for being exceptionally crystal clear and blue each and every year.
-And if you love the snow, try a season at one of the many ski chalets and resorts we recruit for.
+And if you love wintery adventures, such as the Northern Lights and the snow, try a season at one of the many ski chalets and resorts we recruit for.

 Photo credit: @helenish

 4. The Great Blue Hole – Belize